dimitarbh/Bookstore/tasks.md

         - expiration date textfield
         - edit button (reuseable)
             - edits user card info names, card number, expiration date
+        - see all cards button
+            - opens a modal list of all cards and gives you the option to choose one of them
+        - add new card
+            -  opens up a modal for adding a new card
+            - first name label
+            - first name textfield
+            - last name label
+            - last name textfield
+            - card number label
+            - card number textfield
+            - cvc label
+            - cvc textfield
+            - payment options
+                - tells you which payment options are supported
+            - add button
         - apply button (reuseable)
             - apply any changes